A Guide to Ticks in Maryland

 Ticks survive by feeding on animal blood, including humans’, and have adapted to feed for long periods of time—their teeth are curved so they can remain securely attached for days on end.
 As if that wasn’t bad enough, after having latched on for 24-48 hours, ticks can start to transmit dangerous diseases such as Lyme disease, Rocky Mountain spotted fever, tick paralysis, and many more.

 There are four species of ticks commonly found in Maryland and Northern Virginia and all of them are capable of transmitting diseases.

 This species primarily feeds on dogs and humans.
 It can transmit Rocky Mountain spotted fever, tularemia, and tick paralysis.

 Blacklegged Tick or Deer Tick

-This tick is the primary carrier of Lyme Disease.
-Adult ticks will feed during the winter on white-tailed deer.
-This tick is also a carrier of anaplasmosis, babesiosis, and Powassan disease.
+This tick is the primary carrier of Lyme Disease and is named for its black legs.
+It is also known as “deer tick” as the adults survive the winter by feeding off of white-tailed deer.
+This type of tick is also a carrier of anaplasmosis, babesiosis, and Powassan disease.

 Brown Dog Tick

 Although this tick prefers to feed on dogs, it will feed on humans as well.
-This tick can spread Rocky Mountain spotted fever, canine ehrlichiosis and canine babesiosis.
+It can spread Rocky Mountain spotted fever, canine ehrlichiosis, and canine babesiosis.